bluenote10/SimpleLanguageBenchmarks/README.md

 Benchmark collection of random problem + language combinations.

-Comes with a framework making it easy to run, visualize, and contribute new solutions.
+Comes with a framework making it easy to contribute, run, and visualize new solutions.
 This website is auto-generated from the results.

 [Benchmarks page](https://bluenote10.github.io/SimpleLanguageBenchmarks)